garyfleming/product-engineering/product-engineering.md

 * "10% of time for tech debt"
 * "We need to focus on features"

-^ I mentioned debt in the last slide so let's talk about something with more of an engineering tilt
+^ I mentioned debt in the last section so let's talk about something with more of an engineering tilt
 * how to deal with tech debt - product owners who don't know how it affects delivery are doomed to fail and develop a worsening relationship.
 Engineers who focus on it at the cost of delivery will fail too.
   * Strategies like "x% of time for tech debt" are usually naive - they lack context, and are usually the first thing cut.